awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    Note the GTID returned; you need it to configure replication\.

-1. Compress the copied data to reduce the amount of network resources needed to copy your data to the Amazon RDS DB instance\.
-Take note of the size of the backup file; you need this information when determining how large an Amazon EC2 instance to create\.
+1. Compress the copied data to reduce the amount of network resources needed to copy your data to the Amazon RDS database\.
+Note the size of the backup file\.
+You need this information when determining how large an Amazon EC2 instance to create\.
 When you are done, compress the backup file using GZIP or your preferred compression utility\.
    + To compress SQL output, use the following command\.

      ```